 Tips for Dogs that Eat Sticks, Rocks, & Other Stuff Outside

 Does your dog eat sticks, rocks, pinecones, acorns or other objects while out in the yard or on a walk?
 It is especially dangerous if your dog eats sticks and rocks since they can injure the mouth and cause intestinal blockages that can require surgery.

 Sometimes puppies eat inappropriate things and grow out of it, but other times it can become a habit and continue into adulthood.
 If your adult dog continues to eat things that are not food, it is a behavior disorder called pica that you should ask your vet about.

 I've come up with some tips on training dogs not to eat stuff that they shouldn't.
 These tips are meant to be used while you are in the great outdoors with your dog and supervising him or her.
 If your dog is eating things while alone in the yard, the best solution I know of is to make sure your dog's needs are being met (exercise, toys, etc) and to keep him or her in an area where there is less potential for "getting into trouble", such as a gated area or crate and only allow your dog access to "the great outdoors" when you are there to supervise.

 Training: Here are two different ways to train your dog to leave objects like rocks and sticks alone.
 If your dog has a very dangerous problem with eating items, I would not rely on training alone and would use one of the prevention methods discussed below such as the muzzle.

 Prevention: For dogs with serious issues with eating inappropriate items you will need to use a device of some in order to be sure to keep him or her safe.
-Of course doing training as explained above is always a good idea too!
+Of course, doing training as explained above is always a good idea too!
 Please note, that using a one of these methods below is not the recommended solution for dogs that eat items while alone because your dog will likely find a way to get it off.

 Many people have success using a basket muzzle on their dog.
 It's important to take a lot of time teaching your dog to wear the muzzle because at first your dog will most likely find it very unpleasant and try to get it off.
 With time your dog can learn the muzzle means good things like treats and walks.